websockets/ws/doc/ws.md

 - {Number}

 The number of bytes of data that have been queued using calls to `send()` but not yet transmitted to the network.
+This deviates from the HTML standard in the following ways:

+1. If the data is immediately sent the value is `0`.
+1. All framing bytes are included.

 ### websocket.close([code[, reason]])